 Long ago, I doodled this little burro who later made his way into a mini series of textile artworks and then became a soft sculpture.
-For anyone looking for simple hand sewing project, I thought I’d offer the pattern to anyone who might enjoy stitching one up.
-Get it here.
+I thought I’d offer the pattern to anyone who might enjoy stitching one up.
+Grab yours here.

 Tools + Materials: